 Two children run into a lake.
 The water splashes.
 There are reeds at the edge and trees in the background.

-Open Water SwimmingNatural Lakes in SouthWest Germany
+Open Water SwimmingNatural Lakes in Southwest Germany

 19.5.20225 min. read timeby Hirsch & Greif